Nepenthes Care Instructions

 Post-shipping Acclimation Tips

 Nepenthes are typically very tolerant of bare-root shipping in moss (our preferred method).
 We have found that transit times of less than a week produce very minimal transplant shock.
 Plants should be re-acclimated under normal growing conditions suitable for the species or hybrid.
-However, particular care should be made to ensure that the plants are not exposed to light or temperature extremes and humidity drops.
+However, particular care should be made to ensure that the plants are not exposed to high light, temperature extremes, humidity drops or directly placed in front of fans or areas of high area movement.
 An easy method that I have found to work well is placing a large ziplock bag or humidity dome over the plant in its otherwise normal growing environment.
 The bag or dome can be slowly opened over a 1-2 week period as the plant begins to put out new root growth.
 I also try to avoid placing the plant in direct sunlight such that humidity around the plant drops below 50% during the first couple weeks.
 Avoid keeping the plant in stagnant air for longer than 1-2 weeks since this often leads to fungal and other rot issues.

 Now grow those carnivores!

 If you follow the above tips, you'll be well on your way to growing healthy and happy Nepenthes!
-Visit us at www.carnivero.com for more carnivorous plant selections and advanced care topics.
+Check out our Nepenthes inventory.